kkrt-labs/cairo-vm-ts/README.md

 **readability** and **expressiveness**.

 ### Demistifying the Cairo VM

-The Cairo VM is still obscure to most of us, from a lack of documentation and hard-to-read languages obfuscating the inner workings of the VM.
-Nobody wants to struggle to reconstruct the missing pieces to understand how something works.

-We are implementing a Cairo VM in TypeScript to provide a well documented and easy-to-comprehend Cairo VM

 - TypeScript is easily readable and known by most devs if not all
 - Deliberate design choices to further improve readability and simplicity